 Harrison signed the Sherman Anti-Trust Act.

 —Jonathan Coulton, "The Presidents"

 Grover Cleveland in fiction:

 - Casey and Andy has him compete with Andy for the romantic attentions of Frances Folsom, who actually turns out to be Satan.

 - American Dad!.
-In the episode about the peanut brittle conspiracy, Stan refers to Grover as "America's greatest president"(Which is odd, seeing as Cleveland was a democrat, and Stan is a hardcore, right wing Republican).
+In the episode about the peanut brittle conspiracy, Stan refers to Grover as "America's greatest president".
 He left the peanut butter on George Washington Carver's doorstep.

 - The Simpsons and Futurama writer Ken Keeler has apparently worked a joke referencing the fact the Grover served two non-consecutive terms into every show he has written for, for instance in the episode 'Two Bad Neighbors' (the one with George H.W.
 Bush).